princeton-computational-imaging/Delta-Prox/README.md

 rl_solver = train(rl_solver, dataset)
 ```

-Alternatively, we can specialize the solver into an unrolled solver for end-to-end optic optimization.
+Alternatively, we can specialize the solver into an unrolled solver for end-to-end optics optimization.

 ```python
 x = Variable()